 The free-call hotline will advise people on the best course of action depending on their symptoms and risks.
 Medical staff will direct people to the nearest hospital or respiratory clinic, or advise them to stay home and self-monitor, or contact their GP.

-People who are not severely ill with COVID-19 – 80 per cent of people will have a mild illness – will be directed to GPs or a network of well-resourced GP-led respiratory clinics.
+People who are not severely ill with – 80 per cent of people will have a mild illness – will be directed to GPs or a network of well-resourced GP-led respiratory clinics.

 The Government is investing $206.7 million for up to 100 dedicated respiratory clinics.
 The Primary Health Networks will co-ordinate with the AMA, RACGP and states and territories to identify areas of need.
 The clinics will be a one-stop-shop for people who are concerned they may have the virus, to be tested and isolated from other patients.